 A musical comedian who turned awkward daily moments and pop culture absurdities into a gold-selling, laugh-out-loud songbook.

-Stephen Lynch emerged from the late-'90s New York comedy scene with an acoustic guitar and a deceptively sweet singing voice, which he wielded to dissect life's mundane horrors and cultural obsessions.
-His act, a blend of folk sincerity and brutal punchlines, built a fervent following through albums like 'Superhero' and relentless touring.
-The 2004 DVD 'Live at the El Rey' captured his unique alchemy of songcraft and stagecraft, earning a Gold certification and cementing his status as a pioneer of the musical comedy genre.
-Beyond recordings, Lynch successfully translated his intimate, guitar-based humor to Broadway, starring in 'The Wedding Singer' and proving his songs had the chops to carry a major theatrical production.
+Stephen Lynch earned a Gold certification for his 2004 DVD 'Live at the El Rey,' capturing his unique alchemy of songcraft and stagecraft.
+He emerged from the late-'90s New York comedy scene with an acoustic guitar and a deceptively sweet singing voice, which he wielded to dissect life's mundane horrors and cultural obsessions.
+His act built a fervent following through albums like 'Superhero' and relentless touring.
+Beyond recordings, Lynch translated his intimate, guitar-based humor to Broadway, starring in 'The Wedding Singer' and proving his songs could carry a major theatrical production.

 1965–1980